cloudybasement/fran.cool/content/works/atelier-pusteblumen.md

       - image: https://res.cloudinary.com/dikhrro6y/video/upload/v1666098197/video-manu_xufjt9.mp4
         imageAltText: "This is a video shot for Atelier Pusteblumen, showing its founder, Manuela, doing some woodworking. "
+  - type: paragraph
+    text: B﻿efore thinking too deeply about the website, we needed to make sure what kind of content we wanted to display to the users.
+First step was creating all the copywriting material and then some visual elements.
+The website is all about presenting Manuela and her work, through soft yet compelling photographs and an immersive video.
+    title: Creating a website
 link: ""
 gifv: https://res.cloudinary.com/dikhrro6y/video/upload/v1666100942/ezgif.com-gif-maker_1_lzlv4p.mp4
 ---